ReginaAbena19/Fitness-Project-/README.md

 **Database**

 Before running the Fitly app, we recommend creating a mySQL database called 'fitly_results'.
 This will be where user login data and workout history will be stored.
+In main.py, add your host, username and password for MySQL.

 **Reccomendations**